lucasols/palinter/README.md

 Lint the file/folder structure of a project

-Checks that will be made:
+For example, checks that can be made:

 - Folder and filename patterns, ex: